tbrooke/flexible-graphrag/README.md

 ## Prerequisites

+### Required
 - Python 3.10+ (supports 3.10, 3.11, 3.12, 3.13)
 - UV package manager
 - Node.js 16+
 - npm or yarn
 - Neo4j graph database
-- CMIS-compliant repository (e.g., Alfresco, etc.)
 - Ollama or OpenAI with API key (for LLM processing)

+### Optional (depending on data source)
+- CMIS-compliant repository (e.g., Alfresco) - only if using CMIS data source
+- Alfresco repository - only if using Alfresco data source
+- File system data source requires no additional setup

 ## Setup